 The Project should limit the use of amenity parking spaces by employees through signage, wayfinding, and active management of parking spaces.
 Use of amenity parking spaces by tenant employees poses two issues: it is inconsistent with the Project's TDM requirements to limit auto commuting and impedes visitor access to amenities.
-To avoid this, the Project should designate surface parking spaces and lower-floor garage parking to amenity uses, while identifying midand upper-floor garage spaces for employee use.
+To avoid this, the Project should designate surface parking spaces and lower-floor garage parking for amenity uses, while identifying midand upper-floor garage spaces for employee use.
 Amenity spaces should include a time restriction for ease of enforcement by onsite security (e.g. three or four hours) with license plate registration for all-day visitors.
 Clear signage and wayfinding should be provided to ensure that various users understand where they're expected to park.
+A similar parking management approach would be enacted for the neighboring Infinite 101 site.